 On the US side of this parallel, please see Chapter 1, pps.
-25-34 of Richard Widick, Trouble in the Forest: California’s Redwood Timber Wars (2009, University of Minnesota Press); on the UN side, please see Richard Widick, Dangerous Places and especially Invitation to Durban.
+25-34 of Richard Widick, Trouble in the Forest: California’s Redwood Timber Wars (2009, University of Minnesota Press); on the UN side, please see Richard Widick, Dangerous Places and especially Invitation to Paris.

 The United Nations’ INTERNATIONAL CLIMATE NEGOTIATIONS are continuous and ongoing: We recommend following breaking news on the negotiations at these sources:

 New 2015 Historical Analysis of Global Climate Governance, emphasizing the tole of the G8: The Global Governance of Climate Change, by John Kirton, et. al.